Fatima College: 2009 to present

 While Mr. Garcia was on pre-retirement leave, the College's Manager, Fr Gregory Augustine was appointed to act as Principal on 5 January 2009.

 In 2013, a New Wing was constructed to the North of the compound.
 This building now houses the Drama Room, the Art Room, the TD Room, the Fatima Old Boys' Association Office and 7 classrooms form students of Form 6.

 In 2010, following the retirement of Mr. Harry Ramdass, Mr. Al Cooper assumed the role of Dean of Form 1.
 In 2012, following the death of Mr. Aloysious Joseph, Mr. Stefan de Gale was appointed as Dean of Form 5.
 In 2013, Mrs. Nirmala Bejai-Thompson replaced Mr. Michael Maharaj as Head of Department of Business.

 In January, 2015, Mrs. Annie Gomes-Phillips was promoted to Principal of St. Benedict's College in San Fernando.
 Mrs. Gillian Ramdass, Dean of Form 4 then assumed the role of Vice Principal.
 Mr. Joel Greene was promoted to the office of Dean of Form 4.
 Following the retirement of Mrs. Rosemarie Duff at the end of the 2014-2015 academic year, Mr. Kwasi Noel replaced her as Dean of Form 6.

+In the 2022-2023 Academic Year, Fr.
+Augustine Gregory stepped down as Principal, and Mr. Ronald Cooper was appointed as the new Acting Principal.